Lenovo shares hit over 4-mth low on concern over PC outlook

-HONG KONG Shares of Lenovo Group Ltd (0992.HK), the world's No.2 PC maker, fell by more than 6 percent to a more than four-month intraday low on market concern over the outlook for the PC market amid the global economic slowdown.
+HONG KONG, June 25 Shares of Lenovo Group Ltd (0992.HK), the world's No.2 PC maker, fell by more than 6 percent to a more than four-month intraday low on market concern over the outlook for the PC market amid the global economic slowdown.

 "The huge increase in volume suggests that a major holder is now exiting the stock," said a trader who declined to be identified because he was not authorised to speak to the media.